jlevy/og-equity-compensation/README.md

 We cover material in logical order, so that if you do read the earlier sections first, later sections on the interactions of tax and compensation will be clearer.

+We start with [**Equity Compensation Basics**](#equity-compensation-basics): What compensation and equity compensation are.

-The first sections are about how companies work and how they grow:
+But before we get much further, we need to focus on how companies work and how they grow.
+These are important concepts to learn in order to understand what equity might be worth.

 - [**Fundamentals of Stock Corporations**](#fundamentals-of-stock-corporations): To understand exactly what equity is, it’s essential to know how companies organize their ownership, how